Perbadanan Nasional: History

-Eighy subsidiaries were set up under PERNAS to achieve its objective.
+Eighty subsidiaries were set up under PERNAS to achieve its objective.
 Malaysia National Insurance Berhad (MNI) was established in April 1970.
 There followed during 1971 Pernas Construction Sdn.
 Bhd., Pernas Engineering Sdn.
 Bhd., and Pernas Securities Sdn.
 Bhd.
 Then came Pernas Mining Sdn.
 Bhd (1973) and Pernas Edar Sdn Bhd (1974).

 Tengku Razaleigh Hamzah was in the thick of what became known as the Haw Par imbroglio of the mid-1970s, working with the Singapore-based Haw Par Brothers International Ltd, then an offshoot of the empire of British wheeler-dealer Jim Slater, to acquire control of London Tin Company, the British-controlled tin conglomerate, and the Sime Darby plantations conglomerate.
 This was to be achieved through a complex series of transactions by which PERNAS would end up as the largest shareholder of both.
 It failed when Singapore accused Haw Par of financial irregularities and later jailed a senior executive and the head, Donald Watson, fled to Ireland.

 But it proved a short-lived setback for Tengku Razaleigh Hamzah.
 Within two years, a share and proxy battle orchestrated by merchant bank Rothschild – which was also a part owner of Bumiputera Merchant Bankers – brought Sime Darby under Malaysian control and its headquarters shifted to Kuala Lumpur.
 Control of London Tin Company was acquired the same year.
 In another coup in 1979, Malaysian money made a “dawn raid” on British plantation giant, Kumpulan Guthrie Bhd, which wrenched the company from British control; most of the other British owned plantations soon followed.